 First, orient yourself

-Most of the restaurants worth eating at sit in a two-kilometer rectangle: Calle 72 to Calle 98, Carrera 41 to Carrera 59, with the densest cluster on Calles 83–85 through Alto Prado and Villa Country.
+Most of the restaurants worth eating at sit in a two-kilometer rectangle: Calle 72 to Calle 98, Carrera 41 to Carrera 59, with the densest cluster on Calles 83 to 85 through Alto Prado and Villa Country.
 A handful are worth the trip elsewhere; those are called out below.

 Reservations: weekends, yes.
 Weeknights, usually walk-in.
 Many kitchens close between 3 and 7 PM (the classic Latin American mid-afternoon gap), and Sundays close early or entirely.